MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 This issue is most apparent when you use the [RANKX function](/dax/rankx-function-dax) in a DAX expression, which calculates the result twice, resulting in slightly different numbers.
 Report users might not notice the difference between the two numbers, but the rank result can be noticeably inaccurate.
 To avoid unexpected results, you can change the column data type from **Decimal number** to either **Fixed decimal number** or **Whole number**, or do a forced rounding by using [ROUND](/dax/round-function-dax).
 The **Fixed decimal number** data type has greater precision, because the decimal separator always has four digits to its right.

 Rarely, calculations that sum the values of a column of **Decimal number** data type can return unexpected results.
 This result is most likely with columns that have large amounts of both positive numbers and negative numbers.
-The result of the sum is affected by the distribution of values across rows in the column.
+The sum result is affected by the distribution of values across rows in the column.

 If a required calculation sums most of the positive numbers before summing most of the negative numbers, the large positive partial sum at the beginning can potentially skew the results.
 If the calculation happens to add balanced positive and negative numbers, the query retains more precision, and therefore returns more accurate results.
 To avoid unexpected results, you can change the column data type from **Decimal number** to **Fixed decimal number** or **Whole number**.

 ## Date/time types

 Power BI Desktop supports five **Date/Time** data types in Power Query Editor.
 Both **Date/Time/Timezone** and **Duration** convert during load into the Power BI Desktop data model.
-The model supports **Date/Time**, or you can format the values as dates or times independently.
+The model supports **Date/Time**, or you can format the values as **Date** or **Time** independently.

 - **Date/Time**  represents both a date and time value.
 The underlying **Date/Time** value is stored as a **Decimal number** type, so you can convert between the two types.
 The time portion stores as a fraction to whole multiples of 1/300 seconds (3.33 ms).
 The data type supports dates between years 1900 and 9999.